smxi/rbxi/trunk/rbxi-data/readme-rbxi.txt

 your own setup.
 This is not a path, it's just information for you.
 .........................................................................
 SLEEP_TIME_SPINNER='0.5'
-Time between backup operations
+Time between backup operations, make integer, number of seconds SLEEP_TIME_BACKUP='3'
-SLEEP_TIME_BACKUP='2.5'

 If you started the script with the -s option, a small spinning wheel will run as each part of the operation is carried out.
 This lets you know